Market drifts lower on negative Asian stocks

-The market breadth, indicating the overall health of the market, is positive.
-On the BSE, 1030 shares rose and 853 shares fell.
-A total of 72 shares were unchanged.
+The market breadth, indicating the overall health of the market, is negative.
+On the BSE, 938 shares rose and 1047 shares fell.
+A total of 97 shares were unchanged.

 Stocks in news: